MateiBuzdea/TFC-CTF-2024/README.md

 After getting the admin code, we can login into his account.
 Now we have access to the full dashboard functionality.

 ### Step two
 For the second part, the main issue resides in the `bulk_send` functionality.
 While normal users can only send one message at a time, admin users can enter emails separated by a comma and the backend will create a queue of messages.
-After that, the backend attempts to include the referral message in **all** the queue emails, without if they are already rendered:
+After that, the backend attempts to include the referral message in **all** the queue emails, without checking if they are already rendered:

 ```py
 def send_bulk(self, sender_email, rcpts, message):